infinum/eightshift-forms/src/Hooks/FiltersGeolocation.md

 # Filters Geolocation
 This document will provide you with the code examples for forms filters used in geolocation.

+> If the filter has global variable equivalent and the constant is active, filter will not be used.

 ## Change default countries list
 This filter provides you with the ability to add/remove/edit countries list and countries groups.